ArtyNext/bet-predictor/README.md

 ### Getting started with Bet Predictor is simple and quick!
 Follow these easy steps to download and install the software:

-Visit Our Releases or simply [click here](): Go to the official repository on [GitHub](https://github.com/ArtyNext/bet-predictor).
+* Visit Our Releases or simply [click here](): Go to the official repository on [GitHub](https://github.com/ArtyNext/bet-predictor).

-Create an Account: If prompted, fill out a quick registration form with your email address and password.
+* Create an Account: If prompted, fill out a quick registration form with your email address and password.
 This will allow you to access your personalized dashboard, or login with GitHub Account.

-### Download the Software:

-For Desktop: Click on the download link for your operating system (Windows or Mac).
-The installer will begin downloading automatically.

 ### Install the Software: